Purchase Order vs Invoice – Differences and Similarities

 |Makes it easy to track inventory||Helps compute spend and taxes|

-Purchase orders and invoices are two of the most confused financial terms, and they can often seem like synonyms.
+Purchase orders and invoices are two of the most confusing financial terms, and they can often seem like synonyms.
 Both are commerce-related communications about goods and services.
 But their time of occurrence is different.

 Although they are quite similar, they have a few fundamental differences, which must be understood clearly.